 * Automatic introspection of mongoengine documents * The ability to constrain who sees what and what they can do * Full control for adding, editing and deleting documents

 django-oscar (project website) is a framework for building e-commerce sites on top of Django.
 The code for the project is available open source under a custom license written by Tangent Communications PLC.

 django-push-notifications is a Django app for storing and interacting with push notification services such as Google's Firebase Cloud Messaging and Apple Notifications.
 The django-push-notification project's source code is available open source under the MIT license.

 Code examples from django-smithy are shown on the following pages:

-drf-action-serializer is an extension for Django REST Framework that makes it easier to configure specific serializers to use based on the client's request action.
+drf-action-serializer (PyPI page) is an extension for Django REST Framework that makes it easier to configure specific serializers to use based on the client's request action.
 For example, a list view should have one serializer whereas the detail view would have a different serializer.